-However, flying single-engined aircraft in IMC or at night is a higher risk activity than flying those same aircraft during the day in VMC, as the consequences of any failure, especially engine failure, are less predictable.
+However, flying single engined aircraft in IMC or at night is a higher risk activity than flying those same aircraft during the day in VMC, as the consequences of any failure, especially engine failure, are less predictable.
 Each individual owner seeking night or IMC/IFR clearance should understand the risks and ensure the aircraft is equipped to as far as possible mitigate these additional risks, and that the pilot is qualified and appropriately experienced.
-Whatever equipment is installed, flight in known or forecast icing conditions or areas of thunderstorm activity will be forbidden.
+Whatever equipment is installed, flight in known or forecast icing conditions will be forbidden as will operation in, or in the vicinity of, thunderstorms.

-Each individual LAA Permit aircraft has an Operating Limitations document issued by the LAA which effectively forms part of the Permit to Fly.
-At initial issue, all Permit aircraft are limited to day-VFR operation.
+Each individual Permit aircraft has an Operating Limitations document issued by the LAA alongside the original Permit to Fly.
+At initial issue all Permit aircraft are limited to day-VFR operation.
 For some types these limitations are disproportionate to their potential capabilities.
 For the types listed below LAA will consider, on a case-by-case basis, removing the day-VFR limitation subject to certain airworthiness, maintenance and equipage requirements being met.
 This Technical Leaflet provides an overview of the steps required to apply for the removal of the limitation and the process that will be followed to assess the aircraft.

 Not all LAA types are suitable for night or IMC/IFR flight.
-Types listed in Appendix 1 Table 1 have already been evaluated and found suitable, so further examples should be straight forward, depending on individual configurations.
-For those types listed in Appendix 1 Table 2, a more involved process is required.
+Types listed in Appendix 2 Table 1 have already been evaluated and found suitable so further examples should be straight forward, depending on individual configurations.
+For those types listed in Appendix 2 Table 2, a more involved process is required.
 In either case you will need to show that your individual aircraft's systems and chosen instrumentation fit are suitable for night or IFR operation, and that a level of system failure can be tolerated without the loss of flight-critical information.